 I’ve seen four types of glazes for éclairs: chocolate ganache, melted chocolate, poured fondant, and a simple icing sugar glaze.
 All of these work great and can be modified to suit the flavours you’re working with (e.g. by adding colourings, flavourings, and decorations).
 A simple icing sugar glaze (made with icing sugar and a splash of milk or water) is the easiest option, but it may crack.
 Melted chocolate or a simple chocolate ganache is most common.

 A key note for glazing: make sure that your glaze is thick enough!
 A translucent glaze will reveal the éclair shell under it and it will also drip, preventing you from achieving a neat, professional coating on your éclair.

-Unlike some may suggest, glazing an éclair is a four step process:
+Unlike what some may suggest, glazing an éclair is a four step process.

 First, dip the éclair into the glaze and move it side to side to ensure that its top is completely coated.
 Then, take it out of the glaze.
 This is usually where most people stop, and they end up with sloppy glazing work.
 You don’t want to be like most people though, right?

 Second, use your finger to return the excess glaze on the top of the éclair back to the bowl by dragging your finger through the “stream” of excess glaze.
 (P.S. sorry for the blue hue in the next few photos; I had to switch lighting sources.)